Before we can address when the Biblical year begins, we must understand when a Biblical month begins. The Biblical

 "New Moon" or "New Moon Day" and it is only by extension that it came to mean "month", that is, the period between one New Moon and the

-This primary meaning is preserved in a number of passages such as 1 Samuel 20:5 in which Jonathan says to David "Tomorrow
+The primary meaning of Hodesh - being the a day, rather than a month of days, is preserved in a number of passages such as 1 Samuel 20:5 in which Jonathan says to David "Tomorrow

 is the New Moon (Hodesh)".
 Clearly, in this verse Hodesh is used to refer to the specific day on which the month begins and not the